ASDAN boosts student resilience and engagement with wider world

 ”The variety of PDP challenges provides something of interest for everyone,” says Shelley.
 “PDP challenges link to everyday life and the real world, which provides a more realistic backdrop for our young people to see the benefit of undertaking the course.

 “The flexibility of the programme gives plenty of opportunity to work outdoors and in the community, which provides students with broader life skills and social interaction.”

 ASDAN’s Bronze (60 hours’ work), Silver (120 hours), and Gold (180 hours) system motivates students.

 “PDP enables students to receive regular rewards for their efforts without feeling that the mountain to climb is too steep,” says Shelley.
 “Students are always proud of receiving their Bronze certificates and they’re then motivated to get their Silver.

-“ASDAN’s PDP increases students’ resilience and gives them a strong sense of achievement.
+“ASDAN’s PDP increase students’ resilience and give them a strong sense of achievement.
 It supports our aims of rebuilding the students’ faith and trust in school and the realisation that education can be fun.